xybu/cs590-map/UC-MKL/case_study_no_moving_avg/case_study_1221_realpm_tryfix/README.md

 A follow-up to [case_study_1221_realpm](../case_study_1221_realpm).
 It changed the algorithm so that only the PMs involved in current iteration will be updated.

 With this change, the program is able to allocate the topology to two PMs, but the result is still wrong.
+The program should pick up at least three PMs.

 ```
 PM 0 is disabled in this iteration.